 Scripting truths or snares to the side, Spielberg’s direction of the action sequences is customarily top-notch, and his usual array of collaborative talent is on board and on-target: Janusz Kaminski for cinematography, Michael Kahn on editing, John Williams providing tense scoring.
 The well-delineated team of disparate types are excellently played by Eric Bana (on the heels of his bravura Hector in Troy), Daniel Craig, Ciarán Hinds, Mathieu Kassovitz and Hanns Zischler, with faultless backup from a large supporting cast.
 Most of the filming was done in Hungary and on Malta, with some linking sequences shot in Paris and New York City.

 On deck: Geoffrey Rush (blithely ruthless Mossad overseer), Michael Lonsdale (play-every-side French liaison to anyone who pays), Matthieu Amalric (his dead-to-caring son), Aselet Zurer (Bana’s isolated wife), Gila Almagor (his un-fooled mother), Marie-Josée Croze (the sexy Dutch treat with a bite), Yvan Attal, Igal Naor, Meret Becker, Lynn Cohen, Valeria Bruni Tedeschi.

 From other quarters Jonas (who was Jewish) was revealed/portrayed/painted/smeared as a faker who used a single, much-discredited source for his book.
 Who knew, who knows?
-Individual complaints and arguments to the side, suffice to say one can safely take anything coming from any (and every) government and their mouthpiece media shills involved in the theft, mayhem and profit in and from the Middle East to have as much validity as 2,000 year-old fairy tales.
+Individual complaints and arguments to the side, suffice to say one can safely take anything coming from any (and every) government and their mouthpiece media shills involved in the theft, mayhem and profit in & from the Middle East’s hydra-headed quagmire to have as much validity as 2,000 year-old fairy tales.
 Good movie; just take it with a pillar of salt.